Create code automatically. Build prototypes at lightning speed. Boost your Development and IT teams’ productivity, speed and agility. Prove ROI fast.

 Automation: The new outsourcing

-Many organizations see automation as the first steps toward satisfying the modernisation of the business at a time when sourcing sufficiently skilled staff remains difficult.
-The adoption of IT automation promotes a more rapid development and deployment of new applications and can easily be implemented in areas where it’s introduction is least painful, and the benefits and the results can be felt right away.
+Many organizations see automation as the first step toward satisfying the modernisation of the business at a time when sourcing sufficiently skilled staff remains difficult.
+The adoption of IT automation promotes more rapid development and deployment of new applications and can easily be implemented in areas where it’s introduction is least painful, and the benefits and the results can be felt immediately.

 But automation is no magic potion – it won’t fix busted processes or eliminate the need for conceptualizing, implementing and managing these processes.
 What it does do is open greater opportunity.
 Simply put: anytime a single task – anything from launching a web server, stopping a service, or simply transferring data – is repeatable and its tasks can be automated or built into a series of processes and workflows, which are then orchestrated to run automatically, the traditional benefits of time and cost savings are activated.